School Admission Information

 Allocation of School Places

-Christ the King RC Primary School is a Catholic School in the trusteeship of the Diocese of Salford.
-It is maintained by Lancashire Education Authority and is a voluntary aided School.
+Christ the King Primary School is a Catholic School in the trusteeship of the Diocese of Salford.
+On 1st September 2022 we converted to an Academy and are now part of the Romero Catholic Academy Trust.

 The Governing Board is the Admissions Authority and is responsible for taking all decisions on applications for admissions.
 The co-ordination of admissions arrangements is undertaken by the Local Authority.